 3. Our guardianship lawyers are experienced, compassionate lawyers who advocate for seniors.

 4. Our guardianship lawyers protect the interests of your loved one.

-5. Our guardianship lawyers are prepared to assist with all aspects of Guardianship and Conservatorship matters.
+5. Our Las Vegas guardianship lawyers are prepared to assist with all aspects of Guardianship and Conservatorship matters.

-6. Our guardianship lawyers have years of experience with Out-of-State Guardianships.
+6. Our guardianship attorneys have years of experience with Out-of-State Guardianships.

-7. Our guardianship lawyers offer supervision and protection of aging parents.
+7. Our guardianship attorneys offer supervision and protection of aging parents.

-8. Our guardianship lawyers offer representation for Contested Guardianships.
+8. Our guardianship lawyers in Las Vegas offer representation for Contested Guardianships.

 What is a Guardianship?

-A guardianship is a legal mechanism by which one individual or entity (a guardian / conservator) is appointed by a court to exercise certain decision making functions on behalf of, and in the place of, an individual that is legally “incapacitated”.
-When a guardianship is established, the incapacitated person’s legal right to make certain decisions with respect to his or her personal and/or financial affairs is removed and responsibility for making such decisions is placed in the court-appointed guardian.
+A guardianship is a legal mechanism by which one individual or entity (a guardian/conservator) is appointed by a court to exercise certain decision-making functions on behalf of, and in the place of, an individual that is legally “incapacitated”.
+When guardianship is established, the incapacitated person’s legal right to make certain decisions with respect to his or her personal and/or financial affairs is removed and responsibility for making such decisions is placed in the court-appointed guardian.

 A person may become “incapacitated” because of: